RedisGears/RedisGears/README.md

 make WITHPYTHON=1
 ```

-Notice that RedisGears dynamicly liked with your local python installation, it is possible to run without python support by just typing `make`.
+Notice that RedisGears dynamicly linked with your local python installation, it is possible to run without python support by just typing `make`.

 run: `redis-server --loadmodule ./redisgears.so`